epinowcast/epinowcast/CONTRIBUTING.md

 # Contributing

 Development is a community effort, and we welcome participation.
+For more details on other forms of contribution please see our [community contribution page](https://www.epinowcast.org/contribute.html).

 ## Community